vgadang/docker-jenkins/README.md

 To extend this image simply create another Docker image, build it and run it.

 ### Extend the image to install maven
-The image can easily be extended to include maven like so
+The image can easily be extended to include maven by creating your Dockerfile that looks like this.
+Build it and run the new image

 ```
 FROM docker.obi.aol.com/jenkins